Storuman Airport: Foundation and early years

 It was built as a military airbase (called Gunnarn), hence the relatively long runway.
 Scheduled passenger traffic to Stockholm began in 1993.

 The government and the relevant authority decided not to support the traffic financially from autumn 2008.
 The reason is that the Vilhelmina Airport is located only 75 km (47 mi) from Storuman centre.
 Air traffic cannot continue without public financial support.
 The municipality thought it was important to have its own airport so it financed an operator itself from 2009.
 On 18 January 2010, Storuman Municipality decided to stop supporting the air traffic and to end the agreement with Avion Express.
 Traffic continued with only one flight per day until June 2010 when all scheduled traffic ended.
 Since 2018, flights from Vilhelmina make a landing at Lycksele Airport, making a drive (110 km/68 mi) to Lycksele the fastest way of travelling from Storuman to Stockholm.

 Repurchase by Swedish Armed Forces

 In May 2023, the Storuman Municipality made a decision to sell the airport to Fortifikationsverket, the agency responsible for managing defence properties in Sweden.
 Following this on September 3, 2023, the Swedish Armed Forces announced the repurchase of the airport for 18 million SEK.
 This sale was expected to save the municipality approximately 1.5 million SEK annually in operational costs.
 The Swedish Air Force's F21 Norbotten Wing, which has its main base in Luleå and side bases in Jokkmokk and Vidsel, plans to use Gunnarn as an additional side base.

+Statistics

+This is the statistics of annual passengers at Storuman Airport until regular passenger traffic shut down in 2010: